Ex-North Korean spy recounts Olympic plot to blow up plane

 Extradited to Seoul for interrogation, Kim says she denied everything for eight days for fear of retribution against her family, but she couldn't keep it up.

-She was put on trial and sentenced to death but Kim was later pardoned by then President Roh Tae-woo, despite criticism from the main opposition party at the time.
+She was put on trial and sentenced to death, but Kim was later pardoned by then-President Roh Tae-woo, despite criticism from the main opposition party at the time.

-Roh believed she was as much of a victim of North Korea's brutal regime as the passengers killed on board the doomed flight 858.
+Roh believed she was as much of a victim of North Korea's brutal regime as the passengers killed on board the doomed Flight 858.

 "When I heard I was pardoned, rather than feeling joy of regaining life, I thought of my mother back in the North.
 How happy she must be if a daughter who almost dies then lives, but I was a big sinner.
 I should have died," she says.